Home Game: Toronto Loves Basketball

 More About the Project

-Thank you to Katie Heindl for research support and to our interviewees whose stories and experiences are shared throughout the exhibition: Luke Galati, Dalton Higgins, Jamaal Magloire, Anthony Miller, Lee Anna Osei, Chris Penrose, Ro Russell, Lou Sialtsis, Tamara Tatham, Alex Wong.
+Additionally, special thanks go to Katie Heindl for research support and to our interviewees whose stories shaped the exhibition: Luke Galati, Dalton Higgins, Jamaal Magloire, Anthony Miller, Lee Anna Osei, Chris Penrose, Ro Russell, Lou Sialtsis, Tamara Tatham, and Alex Wong.

-To the artists, Casey Bannerman, Briony Douglas, Dr. Jenny Kay Dupuis, O’Shane Howard, Mark Serrano, Mark Stoddart, Mallory Torcher, and Kelly Wan, whose work is featured in the exhibition.
+We recognize the talented artists whose work is featured: Casey Bannerman, Briony Douglas, Dr. Jenny Kay Dupuis, O’Shane Howard, Mark Stoddart, Mallory Torcher, and Kelly Wan.

 Presented in